J0YY/mochila-llm/README.md

 ### Or just run the UI on another port:
 PORT=3001 pnpm start

+## How to use CLI version
+Default (Ollama llama3:8b):
+make chat-cli
+Pick a model/backend:
+OPENAI_BASE_URL=http://127.0.0.1:8000/v1 node cli/chat.mjs --model TinyLlama/TinyLlama-1.1B-Chat-v1.0
+node cli/chat.mjs --model llama3.2:3b-instruct
+In the CLI:
+Type messages and press Enter
+new to start a fresh thread
+exit to quit

 Local, offline assistant with OpenAI-compatible API at `http://127.0.0.1:8000/v1`, a fast Next.js UI, SQLite persistence, and optional RAG/finetuning.